There are 2 ways to create apps in multiple languages.

 - Build multiple apps and give the user the ability to select their preferred language when they load the app or add code to automatically select the language based on the device language settings.

-- Pros – each app can be customised to suit the relevant language, the user only downloads the app relevant to their preference.
+- Pros – each app can be customized to suit the relevant language, the user only downloads the app relevant to their preference.

-- Cons – multiple apps must be maintained and a way to select the relevant app.
+- Considerations – multiple apps must be maintained and a way to select the relevant app.

 - Build a single app with multiple languages within the app.
 This is usually done using translations for each piece of text in the app.